 A number of tools and key references on restoration and botanic gardens are provided below.
 Further information on ecosystem restoration is also available from the toolkit for the Global Strategy for Plant Conservation.
 Relevant GSPC targets are Target 4 and Target 8.

 Elliot, S., Blakesley, D. and Hardwick, K. (2013).
 Royal Botanic Gardens Kew, Richmond, UK.

 Restoring Tropical Forests is a user-friendly and globally relevant practical guide to restoring forests throughout the tropics.
 Based on the concepts, knowledge and innovative techniques developed at Chiang Mai University’s Forest Restoration Research Unit, this book will enable substantial improvements in existing forest restoration projects and provide a key resource to enable new ones.

-The book presents three aspects of the restoration of tropical forest ecosystems for biodiversity recovery and environmental protection.
-Firstly, the general concepts of tropical forest dynamics and regeneration that are relevant to the practice of effective tropical forest restoration are covered.
+The book covers the general concepts of tropical forest dynamics and regeneration that are relevant to the practice of effective tropical forest restoration.
 This is followed by proven restoration techniques and case studies of their successful application, and research methods to refine such techniques and adapt them to local ecological and socio-economic situations.

 344 pages, 160 colour photos, 100 line drawings and 14 maps.
 Paperback.